Kids & Youth at the hive

 Appropriate active clothing is recommended: think stretchy!
 No skirts, dresses, or excessively baggy clothing please.
 Climbing shoes are available to rent for drop-in climbing, and are included with most youth programs.
 On occasion, size availability may be limited.
 All children may bring a pair of clean indoor shoes, ideally snug-fitting runners, as a backup.

-Yes!
-The Hive offers dedicated kids’ space for your young ones to get comfortable on the wall before exploring our main gym area.
-This room also acts as a teaching facility for courses, birthdays and other youth programs and may sometimes be unavailable; feel free to give us a call to check.
+This varies by location.
+The Hive offers dedicated kids’ space for your young ones to get comfortable on the wall before exploring our main gym area at Vancouver (520 Industrial Ave) and The North Shore (2270 Dollarton).
+These rooms also act as teaching space for courses, birthdays and other youth programs and may sometimes be unavailable; feel free to give us a call to check.

 Yes!
 For booked events and parties, The Hive can store your food and drink in our fridge/freezer.